bonilokesh/telegram-to-do-bot/README.md

 - View current tasks
 - Mark tasks as done
 - Delete completed or specific tasks
-- Persistent storage of tasks per user
+- Notify user when there is pending tasks

 ## link to the bot
 https://t.me/task2003bot